 The official uniform is intended to be worn primarily for use in connection with Scouting activities.
 However, council executive boards may approve use of the uniform for any fundraising activity.
 Typically, council popcorn sales or Scout show ticket sales are approved uniform fundraisers.

-For example: Boy Scouts/Cub Scouts and leaders should not identify themselves as Boy Scouts/Cub Scouts or as a troop/pack participate in The Salvation Army’s Christmas Bell Ringing program.
+For example: Scouts BSA/Cub Scouts and leaders should not identify themselves as Boy Scouts/Cub Scouts or as a troop/pack participate in The Salvation Army’s Christmas Bell Ringing program.
 This would be raising money for another organization.
 At no time are units permitted to solicit contributions for unit programs.

 Check with your chartered organization representative and your district executive to make certain that your chartered organization and the council agree on the dates and type of fundraiser.

-The local council is responsible for upholding the Charter and Bylaws and the Rules and Regulations of the BSA.
+The local council is responsible for upholding the Charter and Bylaws and the Rules and Regulations of Scouting America.
 To ensure compliance, all unit fundraisers MUST OBTAIN WRITTEN APPROVAL from the local council NO LESS THAN 14 DAYS before committing to the fundraising activity!

 The way in which a unit earns money to carry out its program is of great importance in the education of youth members in basic values.